Counselling and Psychotherapy,

 Adlerian Counselling and Psychotherapy

-I offer both short- and long-term counselling and psychotherapy, based on the psychology of Alfred Adler (1870-1937).
-Breaking with psychoanalysis, Adler developed a humanistic approach to psychotherapy, which embraces depth work (exploring unconscious processes and early experiences) and a practical understanding of wellbeing based on encouragement and belonging.
+I offer counselling and psychotherapy based on the psychology of Alfred Adler (1870-1937).
+Breaking with psychoanalysis, Adler developed a humanistic approach to psychotherapy which embraces depth work (exploring early experiences and unconscious processes) and a practical understanding of wellbeing based on encouragement and belonging.
 Adlerian psychology is aligned with existential as well as spiritual perspectives, and stands on the following key principles:

 Social Belonging

-However difficult our circumstances, we likely have a degree of choice from which we can start to make a change.
-Therapy can help us reflect on what really counts, and feel our inner strength to take the first step.
+However difficult our circumstances, there is often a margin of choice from which change can begin.
+Yet at the same crossroads one traveler may feel lost, whilst another stirred to a new direction.
+Therapy encourages us to reflect on what truly matters, and to reconnect with the inner strength needed to take that first step.

 Holism

 The whole is greater than the sum of its parts.
-By attuning to our intimate emotional experiences, we expand our capacity to relate to others.
+When turning inwards, attuning to the body and to our intimate emotional experiences expands our capacity to relate to others.
 In relationship with others, we can foster community feeling.
 In community, we can deepen a sense of “home” and care for the world we inhabit.

 Cognitive-Behavioural Therapy

-Cognitive Behavioural Therapy (CBT) has developed over the last century into a range of evidence-based approaches tailored to specific concerns.
-It is widely recognised as a first-line treatment by organisations including the NHS, NICE, the APA, and the WHO.
+Cognitive-Behavioural Therapy (CBT) has developed over the last century into a range of evidence-based approaches tailored to specific concerns.
+It is widely recognised as a first-line treatment by organisations including the NHS, NICE and the WHO.
 Typically time-limited, CBT may not be suited to every issue, but can support you in actively examining your thoughts and behaviours, and experimenting with new strategies in a structured, focused, and practical way.
 It may be especially helpful for:

 Anxiety, Fear, Worry